maranomynet/es-in-css/README.md

 a new lightweight alternative: To author CSS using JavaScript as a templating engine, and then output it via one of the following methods:

-- Simply `writeFile` the resulting string to static file
+- `writeFile` the resulting string to static file
 - Use an [es-to-css compiler](#compilation-api),
-- Or stream it directly to the browser.
+- Stream it directly to the browser,
+- Use some build tool "magic" (e.g. write a custom Webpack loader)

 ## Helpful VSCode Snippets